 The FLPC currently focuses its work on the following four priority initiatives:

-Food Waste Initiative: The FLPC is at the forefront of policy research on reducing food waste in the United States and globally.
+Food Waste and Food Recovery Initiative: The FLPC is at the forefront of policy research on reducing food waste in the United States and globally.
 Our September 2013 report, The Dating Game: How Confusing Date Labels Lead to Food Waste in America (published in partnership with the Natural Resources Defense Council), examined how expiration date labels are misleading and cause significant food waste.
 The FLPC is continuing to work on implementation of better expiration date policies, and is expanding its food waste work by recommending policy changes in other key areas, such as tax incentives and liability protection for food donors, which could significantly decrease food waste.

-Sustainable Food Production Initiative: The FLPC works to assist small-scale and sustainable food producers and food entrepreneurs with breaking into local and regional markets, and to otherwise support healthier and more sustainable food production.
+Sustainable and Equitable Food Production Initiative: The FLPC works to assist small-scale and sustainable food producers and food entrepreneurs with breaking into local and regional markets, and to otherwise support healthier and more sustainable food production.
 In 2013, the FLPC worked with the National Sustainable Agriculture Coalition to analyze and draft comments to the United States Food and Drug Administration (FDA) on ways to make the proposed regulations under the Food Safety Modernization Act (FSMA) friendlier to small-scale and sustainable food producers.
 In response to these and other comments, the FDA has agreed to issue revised proposed rules for FSMA in 2014.